Shawscope: Volume Two (Blu-ray Review – Part 1)

 Tags

-1978, 1979, 1980, 1981, 1983, 5 Superfighters, Aaron Kwok, action, An-Sung Tsao, Arrow Video, Arthur Wong, Austin Wai, Bao-Hua Fang, Blu-ray, Blu-ray Disc, box set, boxed set, boxset, Brandon Bentley, Cantonese, CD, CD Disc, Celestial Pictures, Chan Shen, Chang Cheh, Chao Lin, Chen Yung-Yu, Chen-Hou Su, Cheung Siu-fai, Chia-Yung Liu, Chiang Hsing-lung, Chiang Sheng, Chih-Chun Ao, Chih-Hung Kuei, Chin Siu-ho, China, Chinese, Ching Miao, Chiu Po-lin, Chiu Yan-tat, Cho Wai-Kei, chopsocky, Chris Poggiali, comedy, Cosmopolitan Film, Daring Kids, David Desser, David West, Dick Wei, Disciples of Shaolin, Disciples of the 36th Chamber, Disciples of the Master Killer, Drunken Fighter, Eddie H Wang, Eddie Wang, Fai-Wong Yip, Fangs of The Tigress, Fei Ai, Five Superfighters, Frank Djeng, Frankie Chan, Fu Qi, Fu Sheng, Geung Hing Lung, Gordon Chan, Gordon Liu, Grady Hendrix, Hau Chiu Sing, Helen Poon, Hoi Sang Lee, Hong Kong, Horace Wong, horror, Hsiao Ho, Hsin Yeh Li, Hsing-lung Chiang, Hsu Shao-Chiang, Hu Jianqiang, Huang Qiuyan, Huang Yeh-tai, I Kuang, Invincible Shaolin, Jacklyn Wu, James Wong, Jason Pai, Jet Li, Jing Wong, Johnnie To, Johnny Wang, Jonathan Clements, Kara Hui, Kara Hui Ying-hung, Kenneth Tsang, Kid with the Golden Arm, Ku Feng, Kuan Feng, Kuei Chih-Hung, kung fu, Kuo Chui, Lau Kar-leung, Lau Kar-wing, Law Tik, Lee Hoi-sang, Lee King-chue, Lee Yim-Hoi, Li Yen-Hai, Lieh Lo, Lily Li, Lo Lieh, Lo Mang, Lovely Jon, Lu Feng, Lung Ti, Lung Tung Sheng, Lung-Wei Wang, Mad Monkey Kung Fu, Maggie Cheung, Mandarin, Mar Lo, martial arts, Martial Arts of Shaolin, Master Killer, Master Killer II, Master Killer III, Maurice Frydland, Michael Wai-Man Chan, Michael Worth, Mona Fong, Monkey Kung Fu, My Young Auntie, Newport Entertainment, Ni Kuang, Niu Niu, Norman Chu, North Shaolin vs South Shaolin, On Szeto, On-On Yu, Pak-Cheung Chan, Paul Chun, Pearl River Film, Peter Ngor, Phillip Ko, Phillip Kwok, Professional Fighter, Return of the Master Killer, Return to the 36th Chamber, review, Robert Tai, Romeo Diaz, Run Run Shaw, Sandy Shaw, Shao Kuang Liu, Shao Kwang Liu, Shao Lin ta peng hsiao tzu, Shaolin Bloodshed, Shaolin Temple 3: Martial Arts of Shaolin, Shaw Bros, Shaw Bros Studio, Shaw Brothers, Shawscope, Shawscope Volume 2, Shawscope Volume Two, Shu Pei Sun, Si Yeung-ping, Simon Abrams, Sir Run Run Shaw, Siu Yuk-Lung, Suen San-Cheung, Suen Shu-Pei, Sun Chien, Superfighters, Sze Yeung-ping, Ten Tigers from Kwangtung, Terrence J Brady, The 36th Chamber of Shaolin, The Bare-Footed Kid, The Boxer's Omen, The Destroyers, The Destroyers of the Five Deadly Venoms, The Digital Bits, The Kid with the Golden Arm, The Magnificent Ruffians, The Unbeatable Dragon, Ti Lung, Tim Salmons, Tong Kai, Tony Lung, Tony Rayns, Tony Tam, Travis Crawford, Tsao An-sung, Tsao Hui-Chi, Venom films, Volume 2, Wa Lun, Wai Pak, Wai-Man Chan, Wang Li, Wang Lung Wei, Wang Lung-wei, Wang Tsing, Wei Pai, William Wu, Wong Ching-ho, Wong Lai, Wong Lik, Wong Wing-ming, Wong Yat-fei, Wong Yue, Wu Hang-Sheng, Wu Yuan Chun, Yang Hsiung, Yau Chui-Ling, Yau Nai-hoi, Yeung Hung, Yu Chenghui, Yu Hai, Yu Tai-Ping, Yu Yang, Yue Wong
+1978, 1979, 1980, 1981, 1983, 5 Superfighters, Aaron Kwok, action, An-Sung Tsao, Arrow Video, Arthur Wong, Austin Wai, Bao-Hua Fang, Blu-ray, Blu-ray Disc, box set, boxed set, boxset, Brandon Bentley, Cantonese, CD, CD Disc, Celestial Pictures, Chan Shen, Chang Cheh, Chao Lin, Chen Yung-Yu, Chen-Hou Su, Cheung Siu-fai, Chia-Yung Liu, Chiang Hsing-lung, Chiang Sheng, Chih-Chun Ao, Chih-Hung Kuei, Chin Siu-ho, China, Chinese, Ching Miao, Chiu Po-lin, Chiu Yan-tat, Cho Wai-Kei, chopsocky, Chris Poggiali, comedy, Cosmopolitan Film, Daring Kids, David Desser, David West, Dick Wei, Disciples of Shaolin, Disciples of the 36th Chamber, Disciples of the Master Killer, Drunken Fighter, Eddie H Wang, Eddie Wang, Fai-Wong Yip, Fangs of The Tigress, Fei Ai, Five Superfighters, Frank Djeng, Frankie Chan, Fu Qi, Fu Sheng, Geung Hing Lung, Gordon Chan, Gordon Liu, Grady Hendrix, Hau Chiu Sing, Helen Poon, Hoi Sang Lee, Hong Kong, Horace Wong, horror, Hsiao Ho, Hsin Yeh Li, Hsing-lung Chiang, Hsu Shao-Chiang, Hu Jianqiang, Huang Qiuyan, Huang Yeh-tai, I Kuang, Invincible Shaolin, Jacklyn Wu, James Wong, Jason Pai, Jet Li, Jing Wong, Johnnie To, Johnny Wang, Jonathan Clements, Kara Hui, Kara Hui Ying-hung, Kenneth Tsang, Kid with the Golden Arm, Ku Feng, Kuan Feng, Kuei Chih-Hung, kung fu, Kuo Chui, Lau Kar-leung, Lau Kar-wing, Law Tik, Lee Hoi-sang, Lee King-chue, Lee Yim-Hoi, Li Yen-Hai, Lieh Lo, Lily Li, Lo Lieh, Lo Mang, Lovely Jon, Lu Feng, Lung Ti, Lung Tung Sheng, Lung-Wei Wang, Mad Monkey Kung Fu, Maggie Cheung, Mandarin, Mar Lo, martial arts, Martial Arts of Shaolin, Master Killer, Master Killer II, Master Killer III, Maurice Frydland, Michael Wai-Man Chan, Michael Worth, Mona Fong, Monkey Kung Fu, My Young Auntie, Newport Entertainment, Ni Kuang, Niu Niu, Norman Chu, North Shaolin vs South Shaolin, On Szeto, On-On Yu, Pak-Cheung Chan, Paul Chun, Pearl River Film, Peter Ngor, Phillip Ko, Phillip Kwok, Professional Fighter, Return of the Master Killer, Return to the 36th Chamber, review, Robert Tai, Romeo Diaz, Run Run Shaw, Sandy Shaw, Shao Kuang Liu, Shao Kwang Liu, Shao Lin ta peng hsiao tzu, Shaolin Bloodshed, Shaolin Temple 3: Martial Arts of Shaolin, Shaw Bros, Shaw Bros Studio, Shaw Brothers, Shawscope, Shawscope Volume 2, Shawscope Volume Two, Shu Pei Sun, Si Yeung-ping, Simon Abrams, Sir Run Run Shaw, Siu Yuk-Lung, Suen San-Cheung, Suen Shu-Pei, Sun Chien, Superfighters, Sze Yeung-ping, Ten Tigers from Kwangtung, Ten Tigers of Kwangtung, Terrence J Brady, The 36th Chamber of Shaolin, The Bare-Footed Kid, The Boxer's Omen, The Destroyers, The Destroyers of the Five Deadly Venoms, The Digital Bits, The Kid with the Golden Arm, The Magnificent Ruffians, The Unbeatable Dragon, Ti Lung, Tim Salmons, Tong Kai, Tony Lung, Tony Rayns, Tony Tam, Travis Crawford, Tsao An-sung, Tsao Hui-Chi, Venom films, Volume 2, Wa Lun, Wai Pak, Wai-Man Chan, Wang Li, Wang Lung Wei, Wang Lung-wei, Wang Tsing, Wei Pai, William Wu, Wong Ching-ho, Wong Lai, Wong Lik, Wong Wing-ming, Wong Yat-fei, Wong Yue, Wu Hang-Sheng, Wu Yuan Chun, Yang Hsiung, Yau Chui-Ling, Yau Nai-hoi, Yeung Hung, Yu Chenghui, Yu Hai, Yu Tai-Ping, Yu Yang, Yue Wong